Home Divorce Page 5

 Article 10

-the decision on holding the hearing;
+decision to hold the hearing;

 Article 11